gerardfrez/dra-gerry.github.io/Paris2024.md

 ## Where's Lady Gaga?

 The show is a consolidation of live, pre-recorded acts as well as multimedia sequenced to show France's culture, fashion & lifestyle which was smartly connected & presented in big screens along the river.
-> These stairs that we saw was empty but Gaga was singing & dancing on them in the big screens at that same time :(
+> These stairs near where we were was empty when Gaga was singing & dancing on them in the big screens, so it was pre-recorded :(
 ![gaga](./gaga.jpeg)

 ## Events we watched

-Overall the olympics was organised but not many volunteers compared to Sydney and because the French love their language so much there were no subtitles in the pre-opening talks.
+Overall the olympics was organised but there were not many volunteers compared to Sydney.
+The French also love their language so much there were no subtitles in the pre-opening talks and not easy to communicate in english.
-> The beach volleyball was done very near the Tower, while the badminton & hockey, we have to ride trains to go to the venues
+> The beach volleyball's venue was right beside the Tower, while the badminton & hockey needs to travel by trains to go to the venues
 ![volley](./volley.jpeg)
 ![badmin](./badmin.jpeg)
 ![hockey](./hockey.jpeg)